ModestasBar/homeTask/README.md

-# homeTask
+## homeTask

-Task for job interview
+#Task for job interview

+System controls:
-To star program type - node app.js
+To star a program type - 'node app.js'.

-To run the tests type - npm test
+To run tests run script - 'npm test.

+This project is built using node.js